-2.2.1- Seating position and back adjustment
+2.2.1 - Back position adjustment

-In this photo you can see how the back and seat depth adjustments are each subdivided on two points.
-The adjustment that allows you to select the inclination of the torso with respect to the vertical flight axis is No. 1.
+In this photo, you can see how the back adjustment works, dividing the load on two points per side for better comfort.
+This adjustment allows you to select the inclination of the torso with respect to the vertical flight axis.